Home Medicinal Chemistry Vitamins Vitamins and Minerals

 • Sulfur

-The trace minerals that help to control various biological functions in human bodies may include,
+The trace minerals that help to control various biological functions in human bodies and also maintain good health include,

 • Chromium